Surgical Treatments for Pituitary and Skull Base Tumors

 - Remove the pituitary tumor through the nose and nasal cavities.

 - Carefully explore the remaining pituitary gland to check for other lesions and remove all abnormal tissue.

 However, there are situations in which a traditional approach is still required.

 Gamma Knife® Radiosurgery

-Gamma Knife radiosurgery is a painless procedure that uses radiation beams to target pituitary tumors and lesions, with no surgical incision.
+Gamma Knife radiosurgery is a painless procedure that uses radiation beams to target pituitary tumors and lesions, and skull base tumors, with no surgical incision.

-We use Gamma Knife to treat residual pituitary tumors after surgery and recurrence.
+We use Gamma Knife to treat residual pituitary and skull base tumors after surgery and recurrence.